 [Click to view video about fear response]

 Please check back soon for our next round of seminars.

 Each seminar meets the accreditation criteria of The College of Family Physicians of Canada and has been accredited by McMaster Continuing Health Science Education for up to 1.5 Mainpro-M1 credits.

 This activity is an Accredited Group Learning Activity (Section 1) as defined by the Maintenance of Certification program of The Royal College of Physicians and Surgeons of Canada and approved by McMaster Continuing Health Science Education for up to 1.5 MOC Section 1 credits

 Attendees seeking accreditation will need an ETA (Event Tracking Assistant) account.
-Please contact Sara Sellers to set up an account.
+Please contact Cathy Stampfli to set up an account.